-For the past couple of summers now I have brewed my own iced tea and have been very happy with the results.
-I like it better than the powdered Lipton iced tea mix I always used to buy.
+For the past couple of summers now I’ve brewed my own iced tea and I LOVE it!
+It’s so much better than the powdered Lipton iced tea mix I always used to buy.
 I usually make this on the weekends when I’m home for a longer stretch of time because the teabags do need to steep in the boiled water for at least an hour.

 I always have these ingredients on hand and that, by the way, is why I love the “make your own” type of recipes.
 Even though the powdered mixes were designed to be convenient, I think that true convenience is being able to look at your pantry staples and know how to combine them into a variety of different things and thereby skipping the need to run out to the store for the supposedly convenient premixed stuff.